 One of the primary initiatives of the Galen Fund is to support faculty serving as the Galen Scholar in Legal Writing.
 Each year, the LRW Program awards a substantial stipend to a faculty member for developing projects for a particular theme.
 Many of the Galen Scholars' contributions have become valued and permanent fixtures in the legal writing landscape at Oregon Law.

-Professor McKinley is the fifth Galen Scholar in Legal Writing.
-Prior Scholars include Professor Rebekah Hanley (who revised the ethics course to include professional writing), Professor Megan McAlpin (who served as the school’s first Writing Specialist), Professor Michael Fakhri (who created writing curriculum for the school’s law journals), and Professor Liz Frost (who developed “writing under pressure” modules to be incorporated into various law courses).
+This is the second time Professor Frost has been selected as Galen Scholar.
+As the inaugural recipient, she instituted writing awards for first-year and upper-level students that are given each year.
+Prior scholars include Professor Michelle McKinley (who studied the upper-level writing requirement), Professor Rebekah Hanley (who revised the ethics course to include professional writing), Professor Megan McAlpin (who served as the school’s first Writing Specialist), and Professor Michael Fakhri (who created writing curriculum for the school’s law journals).